 Nowadays, data is at the centre of everything we do and knowing the language of data is an imperative skill to have in order to keep up with emerging trends in any domain.
 MSc Business Analytics provides the necessary skills in data analytics and its applications required to solve complex business problems.
 The online delivery aspect of the programme helps with the flexibility of being able to study while having a full-time job.

 Did you receive a scholarship?
 If so, what were the benefits of receiving this?
-What is your advice to future students applying for scholarships?

 I was fortunate to have received the Imperial Business Scholarship Award on the strength of my achievements to date, which has been a significant contribution towards my tuition fees.